Cucumber leaves turning white is a common problem for vegetable gardeners.

 Photo by Rasbak, CC BY-SA 3.0

 Powdery mildew is a common fungal infection that affects plants.
-In the case of cucumbers and other cucurbits such as squash and zucchini, the main fungus responsible is called Podosphaera xanthii.
+In the case of cucumbers and other cucurbits such as squash and zucchini, the main fungus responsible is called Podosphaera xanthii (1).

 The telltale signs are powdery white spots that grow on both the upper and lower sides of the leaves.
 They rapidly expand into larger patches, and often cover a large percentage of the leaf surface.
 Spores can also appear on the fruit and stems of the plant.

 You’ll often see infected white leaves wilting in the heat.
-And if the disease progresses, you’ll see the cucumber leaves turning brown, starting to dry up, curl, and eventually falling off.
+And if the disease progresses, you’ll see the cucumber leaves starting to turn brown, drying up, curling, and eventually falling off.

 If you leave it until most of the foliage is infected, then the plant becomes weakened, with premature ripening of fruit that’s often under-sized and malformed.